Your Takeaways:

 • The amount you’re paying with the extension

-How Do I File a Joint Tax Extension?
+Can I File a Joint Tax Extension?

 If you plan on filing a joint tax return, it’s best to file for a tax extension jointly as well.
-Filing for a joint extension is similar to filing an individual extension; only you need to complete the form with information for both you and your spouse.

 • Your spouse’s social security number